gregmalcolm/python_koans/README.rst

 Aside from downloading or checking out the latest version of Python Koans, you need to install the Python interpreter.

-At this time of writing, there are two versions of the Python Koans:
+At this time of writing, we support Python3.
+The policy is to try to keep current with the latest production version.

-* one for use with Python 2.7 (earlier versions are no longer supported)
-* one for Python 3.3+

 You should be able to work with newer Python versions, but older ones will likely give you problems.